BlockchainCommons/law-and-advocacy/README.md

 * [**Blockchain Legal Terminology & Definitions**](https://hackmd.io/Eat2gnYqT56HQStI63JCNg) — An overview of current usage.
 * [**Blockchain Laws**](https://hackmd.io/5ec69mqLRaanS5A1IWBuMQ) — A rough listing of current laws.

+## Who We Are

+Blockchain Commons is proudly a “not-for-profit” social benefit corporation, domiciled in Wyoming but operating world-wide.
+We have a strong commitment to self-sovereign identity and to creating interoperable specifications: anyone can use or improve our tools, and no one can take them away.

 ## Other Organizations